Alice de Janzé: Trial and penalty

-Frédéric died on 24 December 1933, in Baltimore, Maryland, of septicaemia.
+Frédéric died on December 24, 1933, in Baltimore, Maryland, of septicaemia.

 1928–1941: Second marriage, divorce and return to Kenya

 Following the public ordeal, de Trafford advised Alice against returning to London for a while.
 In early 1928, she returned to Kenya, but, in light of her public scandal, was soon ordered by Government House to leave the country as an "undesirable alien".
 In the following weeks, until she could properly organize her departure and wanting a relatively peaceful place where she could rest after the ordeal, she stayed for a while at the house of writer Karen Blixen, a good friend of Lord Erroll.
 She also resumed her affair with the Earl.
 Months later, living in Paris and growing indignant about the rumours, she publicly refuted that she had been asked to leave Kenya.
-It was not until years later that Alice was able to return, thanks to the intervention of both de Janzé and de Trafford, who convinced the Kenyan Government to re-admit her.
+It was not until years later that Alice was able to return, thanks to the intervention of both de Janzé and de Trafford, who persuaded the Kenyan Government to re-admit her.

 Around this time, Alice resumed her love affair with de Trafford, the man she had almost killed.
 A rumour that the couple would soon have a quiet wedding in Paris was first circulated in May 1927, then in September of that same year, and later in January 1928.
 Alice's lawyer denied any such plans, and no wedding took place.
 The rumour surfaced again in April 1930.
-Ultimately, the couple married on 22 February 1932 in Neuilly-sur-Seine and spoke of buying a house in London.
+Ultimately, the couple married on February 22, 1932 in Neuilly-sur-Seine and spoke of buying a house in London.
 Alice commented on her affair with de Trafford: "We were deeply in love.
 It was arranged that we should marry", although it has been suggested that Alice literally pursued de Trafford for three years before she finally got him to marry her.

 During this time Alice, who now had severe financial reversals, took over the management of a gown shop in Paris under the name of "Gloria Bocher", but soon lost both interest and money in the venture.
 Her marriage also rapidly collapsed, ending only three months after the wedding when the couple got into a heated argument in the compartment of an English railroad train over their honeymoon destination.